The IMF: The World’s Controversial Financial Firefighter

 The IMF was conceived as a watchdog of the monetary and exchange rate policies vital to global markets.

 The IMF is akin to a credit union that permits its membership access to a common pool of resources—funds that represent the financial commitment or quota contributed by each nation, relative to its size.
-In theory, members with balance-of-payments trouble seek recourse with the IMF to buy time to rectify their economic policies and restore economic growth.
+In theory, members with balance-of-payments trouble seek recourse with the IMF to buy time to rectify their economic policies and restore growth.
 The fund pursues its mission in three fundamental ways:

 More From Our Experts